 This refers to your book’s size.
 You can choose from standard sizes (trade, A5, pocket) or choose a custom size (210 x 250 mm).
 Your genre and content will influence your book size.
 Think about who is going to use the book: an A4 landscape book might not be the right choice for a novel that your reader quickly wants to slip into their bag on the way to the park!

 This refers to font your text is going to be set in.
 Create the look of your text pages by playing with different typefaces, weights, text sizes, and making sure these elements all speak to one another.
 You can choose from endless options, but you need to make sure it is readable and suits your content.
 The ‘periodic table’ below showcases some of the most popular typefaces used today.
+For more information on typefaces, see our article covering typography.

 - Page structure